open-telemetry/opentelemetry-demo/docs/services/recommendation.md

 The OpenTelemetry SDK is initialized in the `__main__` code block.
 This code will create a Trace Provider, and establish a Span Processor to use.
-Export endpoints, resource attributes, and service name are automaticly set by the OpenTelemetry auto instrumentor based on environment variables.
+Export endpoints, resource attributes, and service name are automatically set by the OpenTelemetry auto instrumentor based on environment variables.

 ```python